 I have two hard disks in this old computer, so I chose to use LVM, but if you have only one disk you really don't need it.
 The great thing about LVM is that you can create/resize/delete "partitions" from the command line while the system is running.
 If you don't need that go without LVM.

 If you have more than one drive, it asks you to choose the drive to partition.
 If you don't it will state that the current partition scheme needs to be written to disk.
 Simply do that and continue with configuring the LVM.
 Then the setup will ask how much of space on the drive to use for partitioning.

 On the next screen confirm your selection to have the changes written to disk.
 Or you can go back and change your preferences.
 Once the changes are written the installation starts.

 Once the files are copied the installation will ask for HTTP proxy.
 If you don't have one or don't know what it is, simply leave the field blank. :) The installer will then continue with setup.

 After that setup will ask about automatic updates.
 Good option to choose is to install security updates automatically.

 Select the software you wish to install and continue.
 If you didn't select anything don't worry, I'll show you how to install it later.
-After this the software will be installed and setup will complete.
+After this, the software will be installed and setup will complete.
 Lastly, the setup will ask to install GRUB boot loader to master boot record, so let's do that.

 Remove the CD from the drive and let the setup restart your computer.
 The computer will restart and the OS will load.
-As we said in the beginning of the article, Ubuntu server doesn't have a Graphical User Interface, so after logging in, you'll have console access for configuring your server.
+As we said at the beginning of the article, Ubuntu server doesn't have a Graphical User Interface, so after logging in, you'll have console access for configuring your server.

 The first thing you might wanna do is to set up your networking settings manually.
 That means setting Interface IP address, default gateway and DNS server manually.